mangapress/mangapress/README.md

 ## Upgrade Notice

+WARNING: This is a beta version.
+Use in production at your own risk.

 WARNING: Last/Comic Archive page functionality has been changed.
 Please back up, and perform tests in a development environment before upgrading.

-WARNING: Child themes have been pulled from the plugin and are no longer being maintained.

 ## Changelog
 ### 4.0